Welcome to Pulp, a friendly tool for making tiny but visually and narratively rich games for Playdate. Pulp has a few parts:

 World tiles do not support simple or scripted behavior.
 Both Sprites and Items can say something when bumped into or collected or define more advance behavior with PulpScript.

-By default, when a Player overlaps an Item tile it will be swapped with the Background Color tile and a variable matching the plural form of the tile’s name will be incremented (eg. an Item tile named “dot” will increment a variable named
+By default, when a Player overlaps an Item tile it will be swapped with the Fill tile and a variable matching the plural form of the tile’s name will be incremented (eg. an Item tile named “dot” will increment a variable named

 dots when collected).
 But once you declare your own